Plaintiff: Babcock & Wilcox International Investments Co. Inc.

 Defendant: Taipei National Tax Administration, Ministry of Finance

-The Plaintiff submitted an administrative litigation to this court.
-The case is now completed.
+The Plaintiff submitted an administrative litigation to the court.
+The case went through several stages and is now completed.

-The Plaintiff declared total business income of NTD56,298,783 while filing Business Income Tax Statement of 1995.
-Based on Explanatory Decree No. 16118 issued on May 17, 1985 and No. 770526922 issued on March 28, 1988 by the MOF, the Defendant determined that total income the Plaintiff rising from the project under contract with Taiwan Power Company should be NTD182,653,862.
-The Plaintiff did not accept the decision and applied for a double check.
-With no change on the decision, the Plaintiff submitted the appeal which was finally dismissed.
+The Plaintiff declared total business income of NTD56,298,783 while filing Business Income Tax Statement for 1995.
+Based on Explanatory Decree No. 16118 issued on May 17, 1985, and No. 770526922 issued on March 28, 1988 by the MOF, the Defendant determined that total income to the Plaintiff arising from the project under contract with Taiwan Power Company should be NTD182,653,862.
+The Plaintiff did not accept the decision and applied for a double check review.
+This review produced no change to the decision, and the Plaintiff submitted an appeal, which was eventually dismissed.
 In the end, the plaintiff submitted administrative litigation.

-1. The Plaintiff: Original penalty, decision of double check and decision of appeal must be canceled.
+1. The Plaintiff: Original penalty, decision on the double check and decision on the appeal must all be canceled.

 2. The Defendant: Litigation of the Plaintiff must be dismissed.

-Whether the procurement contract of boilers for No.5 - No.8 stations in Taichung Thermal Power Plant between the plaintiff and Taiwan Power Company is subject to a contract for labor and material in construction or just a contract of purchase?
+Whether the procurement contract of boilers for No.5 - No.8 stations in Taichung Thermal Power Plant between the plaintiff and Taiwan Power Company was subject to a contract for labor and material in construction or just a contract for purchase?

-- Equipment procurement: Procurement of partial equipments of Kaohsiung Dalin No. 6 generator for Taiwan Power Company; Procurement of boilers for No.5-No.8 stations in Taichung Thermal Power Plant; Procurement of sulfur elimination system for No.5-No.8 stations in Taichung Thermal Power Plant.
-Since cost of supply contract was easy to be determined, business income was calculated based on actual cost.
-Items and unit price of procured equipments were specified in the contract signed between the Plaintiff and Taiwan Power Company.
-Calculations of price were based on FOB for shipping port delivery (overseas procurement) or FOB for Taichung plant delivery (local procurement).
-Since the overseas procurement was completed in the name of Taiwan Power Company, income of such procurement was not subject to business income within the territory of R.O.C. of the Plaintiff.
-Local procurement was completed by the Plaintiff and the equipments were installed by Taiwan Power Company.
-Condition of the transaction showed that the procurement contract was subject to supply contract which did not cover the service of installation.
-The contract must not be subject to a contract for labor and material in construction and Explanatory Decree No. 16118 No. 770526922 must not be applied.
+- Equipment procurement: Procurement of partial equipment for Kaohsiung Dalin No. 6 generator for Taiwan Power Company; Procurement of boilers for No.5-No.8 stations in Taichung Thermal Power Plant; Procurement of sulfur elimination system for No.5-No.8 stations in Taichung Thermal Power Plant.
+Since costs of the supply contract were easily determined, business income was calculated based on actual costs.
+Items and unit prices of procured equipment were specified in the contract signed between the Plaintiff and Taiwan Power Company.
+Price calculations were based on FOB for shipping port delivery (overseas procurement) or FOB for Taichung plant delivery (local procurement).
+Since the overseas procurement was completed in the name of Taiwan Power Company, income for such procurement was not subject to business income within the territory of R.O.C.
+Local procurement was completed by the Plaintiff and the equipment were installed by Taiwan Power Company.
+Condition of the transaction showed that the procurement contract was subject to a supply contract which did not cover the service of installation.
+The contract should not have been subject to a contract for labor and material in construction and Explanatory Decree No. 16118 No. 770526922 should not apply.

 - Technical consulting: Consulting and training services of Kaohsiung Dalin No. 6 generator for Taiwan Power Company; Installation and testing consulting for boilers of No.5-No.8 stations in Taichung Thermal Power Plant; Necessary training and consulting services for engineers and operators of Taiwan Power Company for sulfur elimination system for No.5-No.8 stations in Taichung Thermal Power Plant.
-Consulting service contract signed between the Plaintiff and Taiwan Power Company showed that services provided by the Plaintiff only covered technical consulting services regarding installation, testing, operation and maintenance of the equipments procured by Taiwan Power Company.
-Installation or testing was not completed by the Plaintiff.
+Consulting service contract signed between the Plaintiff and Taiwan Power Company showed that services provided by the Plaintiff covered only technical consulting services regarding installation, testing, operation and maintenance of the equipment procured by Taiwan Power Company.
+Neither actual installation nor testing was completed by the Plaintiff.

-- Documents regarding responsible persons and contracts of the Plaintiff and Taiwan Power Company showed that the nature of boiler procurement shall not be subject to contract for labor and material.
+- Documents regarding responsible persons and contracts of the Plaintiff and Taiwan Power Company showed that the nature of boiler procurement was not subject to contract for labor and material.

-- According to Explanatory Decree No. 7575300 issued on Jan 9, 1987, goods selling to local client shall be recognized as general international trade instead of business income within the territory of Taiwan.
+- According to Explanatory Decree No. 7575300 issued on Jan 9, 1987, goods sold to local clients shall be recognized as general international trade instead of business income within the territory of Taiwan.

 Presiding Judge: Zheng Chung-Jen